-Buildings are bored, they are controlled by programmatic schemes and designed not to respond to users but instead house them under typical configurations.
-Alternative interaction in its own process will provide an architecture that sufficiently becomes responsive to resolutions, becoming a hub of natural experience and providing re-imagined value to the user.
-By means of an activity-based defining procedure, we can solicit awareness in users of space, human condition that occupy the space, and uncover new devices that were hidden.
+Buildings are bored; they are controlled by programmatic schemes and designed not to respond to users but instead house them under typical configurations.
+In its process, alternative interaction will provide an architecture that sufficiently becomes responsive to resolutions, becoming a hub of natural experience and providing re-imagined value to the user.
+Through an activity-based defining procedure, we can solicit awareness in users of space and the human condition that occupies the space and uncover new hidden devices.

-By rejecting focus on vanity and praise from the beginning, a reorientation can manifest for how architects/developers base their practices.
-The perceptual approach of photorealistic images manifests a false narrative that promises an effective place of making.
-However, an investigation of these environments through objects and activity can be a basis to speculate on the possibility of interactive architecture.
+By rejecting the focus on vanity and praise from the beginning, a reorientation can manifest for how architects/developers base their practices.
+The perceptual approach of photorealistic images embodies a false narrative that promises an adequate place for making.
+However, investigating these environments through objects and activity can be a basis for speculating on the possibility of interactive architecture.
 This argument focuses highly on objects and activities as identifiers for human ability and discourse.
-This investigation has potentially disruptive and far-reaching effects for architecture but it can be argued that these fields haven’t been developed as a direct response to previously identified architectural demands.
-Instead, they have risen as a consequence of new technology availability and mass consumerism.
-Can Architectural development, with its practical conceptualisation and realistic context promise useful spaces for the future?
-Or do we need to reexamine our built environment not as a deployment to mimic or influence interaction through a program but rather use air as its medium to engage with events directly.
+This investigation could have far-reaching effects on architecture.
+However, these fields may have yet to be understood or developed as a direct response to previously identified architectural demands.
+Instead, they have risen due to the availability of new technology and mass consumerism.
+With its practical conceptualization and realistic context, can architectural development promise valuable spaces for the future?
+Or do we need to reexamine our built environment not as a deployment to mimic or influence interaction through a program but rather use air as its medium to engage with events directly?